Leadership for Learning (L4L)

 Estimated Costs

 Leadership for Learning is a self-sustaining (fee-based) program.
 A budget is prepared each year based on actual costs.
-Generally, students can anticipate a modest increase each year to coincide with university-wide tuition increases.
-Tuition rates are set each June for the upcoming academic year.
+Generally, students can anticipate a modest increase each cohort to coincide with university-wide tuition increases.
+Tuition rates are set June prior to the start of the cohort, and remain in effect for the duration of the 3-year program.
 The following estimate is based on the 2024-2027 cohort’s tuition rate of $625 per credit.

 - Application fee: $85 (fee waiver is available)